Respite Offers a Break for Caregivers and Those They Support

 • How are the workers selected and trained?

 • If the provider will be driving the care recipient, do they have a valid driver’s license?
+Is the company insured to have their workers do that?

 • How are emergencies and problems handled?

-Registered, publicly funded respite providers are required to meet certain standards and qualifications, including background checks and training.
+Registered, publicly funded respite providers are need to meet certain standards and qualifications, including background checks and training.
 The public agency that pays for the service is responsible to track and share information about those procedures and quality measures.
 If respite is paid for by private medical or long-term care insurance, providers must meet the insurance company’s standards.
 Caregivers can ask an insurance company representative to explain the standards and how they are upheld.

 What respite services would be most helpful?